Code-Institute-Submissions/Travel-with-Rajesh/README.md

 What I want to bring for the external users is a clear overview of all the different possible tours and trekking that his company offers.
 What they can expect on those tours and maybe even getting an idea of what the surrounding looks like with the photo gallery.
 With the different reviews I want to show them that this company will go the extra mile to give them a great trip and maybe even an once in a life time experience along the way.

+I wanted to keep the colors neutral because I did not want it to stand out to much against the different pictures that are on the site.

 ## UX
 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.